nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Clickability

-Although Checkup is a CLI based application, Patient Details Panel supports clicking on individual fields to bring up the required `edit` command.
+Although checkUp is a CLI based application, Patient Details Panel supports clicking on individual fields to bring up the required `edit` command.
 To illustrate this in more detail, an example is shown below of what happens when `Alex Yeoh`'s `email` field is clicked on.
 ![Alex Yeohs' email clicked](images/ug-images/Person-Details-Panel-Clickability.png)